Gravitational Decoherence as a Limit on Quantum Technologies — Quantum-Geometric Correspondence series

 The bottom line: conventional quantum computers have nothing to worry about.
 But the frontier of massive quantum technologies may be approaching a wall that no engineer can breach---because it is built into the fabric of spacetime itself.

-This is Paper J of the Quantum-Geometric Duality series, analyzing gravitational decoherence as a fundamental limit on massive quantum technologies.
+This is the quantum-technology paper of the Quantum-Geometric Correspondence series, analyzing gravitational decoherence as a fundamental limit on massive quantum technologies.